truepositive/hotdog_nothotdog/README.md

 ---

-_No hotdogs were harmed in the making of this dataset._
+_Disclaimer : No hotdogs were harmed in the making of this dataset._

-### Stay geeky and may your code always compile! 👨‍💻👩‍💻